 Dr. Lockwood graduated magna cum laude from Brown University, received his medical degree from the University of Pennsylvania and a Master of Science degree in Healthcare Management from the Harvard School of Public Health.
 He completed his residency in obstetrics and gynecology at Pennsylvania Hospital and his fellowship in maternal-fetal medicine at the Yale-New Haven Hospital.
 He was elected to the Sigma Xi and Alpha Omega Alpha research and medical honor societies, respectively.

 Before joining USF Health, Dr. Lockwood was Vice President and Dean at The Ohio State University College of Medicine.
 Prior to joining Ohio State, he spent nine years as the Anita O'Keeffe Young Professor of Women's Health and Chair of the Department of Obstetrics, Gynecology and Reproductive Sciences at the Yale School of Medicine.
 Prior to his post at Yale, he served as the Stanley H. Kaplan Professor and Chair of the Department of Obstetrics and Gynecology at the New York University School of Medicine.

 Dr. Lockwood's clinical interests include the prevention of recurrent pregnancy loss, preterm delivery, and maternal thrombosis.
 Dr. Lockwood maintains an active laboratory at USF Health dedicated to research in these areas.
 He helped launch and practices at the Pregnancy Loss Prevention Center, which is housed at the USF Health South Tampa Center for Advanced Healthcare on the campus of Tampa General Hospital.
-He was named one of Tampa Bay Business Journal’s 2016 Power 100 Most Influential Leaders and has been cited on national Best Doctors lists for over two decades.
+He was named one of Tampa Bay Business Journal’s 2016 Power 100 Most Influential Leaders and has been cited on national Best Doctors in America lists for over two decades.